 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Calcium is one of the most important and common minerals in your body.
-Most of your calcium is stored in your bones, but you have and need it in your blood as well.
+Calcium is one of the most important minerals in your body.
+Most of your calcium is stored in your bones, but you have it and need it in your blood, too.
 The calcium in your blood has many important roles, including helping:

 Causes of hypoparathyroidism include: